zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

 Rider is based on the [IntelliJ](https://www.jetbrains.com/idea/) platform and [ReSharper](https://www.jetbrains.com/resharper/).
 So, we have two main processes: a JVM process and a CLR process.
 The name if the CLR process is `JetBrains.ReSharper.Host.exe` which includes a lot of threads.
-ReSharper is very complicated multithreading application, and we have own pool of threads (which one has the own name).
+ReSharper is very complicated multithreading application, and we have our own pool of threads (each one has its own name).
 Here is a bug [explanation](https://github.com/dotnet/corefx/issues/12755#issuecomment-254853345) by [@stephentoub](https://github.com/stephentoub):

 > The JetBrains.ReSharper.Host.exe process has a thread in it with a name that includes spaces: "JetPool (S) Reg".